austin-hoover/ment/README.md

 We also include routines to fit an $N \times N$ covariance matrix to measured projections, which is often a first step before running MENT.

+(An experimental version using automatic differentiation is [here](https://github.com/austin-hoover/ment-torch).)

 ## Installation